allprogrammic/openresty-debian/README.md

 # openresty-debian
-Builds a deb package for OpenResty 1.9.3.1 w/ ssl-cert-by-lua branch of lua-nginx-module
+Builds a deb package for OpenResty 1.9.15.1

 ##Notes